core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 3. If, to the best of the sender endpoint's knowledge, X is the immediately next consumer of OPT, then this algorithm moves to step 5.
 Otherwise, this algorithm moves to step 9.

-4. If any of the following conditions hold, then this algorithm moves to step 6.
+4. If any of the following conditions holds, then this algorithm moves to step 6.
 Otherwise, this algorithm moves to step 9.

    - To the best of the sender endpoint's knowledge, X is the next hop for the sender endpoint; or